 Jaffa (also known as Yafo) is the ancient port city out of which Tel Aviv has now grown.
-Jaffa has, in recent years, like much of South Tel Aviv, been regenerated with the old narrow streets and courtyards becoming a another highly desirable part of Tel Aviv’s urban tapestry.
+In recent years, like much of South Tel Aviv, this area has been regenerated.
+The old narrow streets and courtyards are now another highly desirable part of Tel Aviv’s urban tapestry.

 History of Jaffa

-Things to do in Jaffa
+Things to Do in Jaffa

 There are lots of great things to do in Jaffa.
 Since its restoration, it has become a popular tourist attraction, with people visiting it as a part of Tel Aviv, and as a city of interest on its own.
 Jaffa is a real melting pot of Jewish and Arab populations living and breathing the same closely-packed air.
 The Flea Market is a key site, and the sites, sounds, and smells of the small alleyways and streets which make up this city are lined with artists galleries and studios, as well as boutique and craft shops.
 Jaffa also has some unique and interesting restaurants.
 Take a tour around all the must-see sights with our Jaffa Walking Tour.